 This site is part of the Black Springs tour, a partnership with Our Story, Inc. Visit the Tours page for the tour introduction and complete list of sites.

-This small house, constructed of field stone, is one of the oldest structures in Black Springs and may date back to the 1920s.
+This small house, constructed of field stone on masonry, is one of the oldest structures in Black Springs.
 Thurman Carthen remembers it standing when he first arrived in 1956, and believed it to be a well house.
 Others recall it as a grain house.
 It was eventually remodeled into a residential duplex.

-The building and the house next door were owned by Fleeter Turner, who is recognized as the first Black resident of the neighborhood.
+The building and the house next door were owned by Fleeter Turner.
 According to local newspapers, Turner was born in Louisiana in 1890 and moved to Reno around 1934.
 She lived for many years on Valley Road before moving to Black Springs, and was an active member of the Bethel AME church on Bell Street.

 By early 1953, the All People's Holy Church of Christ was offering services in Black Springs, with Reverend J.S.
 DuPree as pastor.
-We are seeking more information on this church and will continue to update this site as we gain additional knowledge of its location and operations.
+We are seeking more information on this church and its specific location and will continue to update this site as we gain additional knowledge of its location and operations.

 Turner later became a member of Greater New Hope Baptist Church and worked in domestic service while living in Black Springs.
 She died in 1983 at the age of 92.